SubramanyaKS/PhrasePic/README.md

 2. Click the "Generate" button to create an image based on the input text.
 3. Click the "Download" button to save the generated image to your device.
 4. Use the "Refresh" button to clear the current input and image.
-5. Click on "Mic" icon button for input via speech.
+5. Click the "Mic" icon button for input via speech.

 ### Technologies Used